piyushpatel2005/go-exploration/notes/golang-arrays/index.md

 ## Multi-Dimensional Arrays

-Multi-dimensional array is like an array of array with multiple dimensions like in Mathematics.
+Multi-dimensional array is like an array of array with multiple dimensions.
+This is similar to matrices concept in mathematics.
 To access individual elements, we have to use multiple indices.

 Multi-dimensional arrays are declared using below syntax.